-As of September 30, 2018 and 2017, \$92,000 and \$727,000 of the loans classified as nonaccrual were current and paying as agreed, respectively.
-Additionally, \$9.5 million and \$7.4 million of the loans classified as nonaccrual were either partially guaranteed by VA or insured by FHA as of September 30, 2018 and 2017, respectively.
+As of September 30, 2019 and 2018, \$612,000 and \$92,000 of the loans classified as nonaccrual were current and paying as agreed, respectively.
+Additionally, \$7.8 million and \$9.5 million of the loans classified as nonaccrual were either partially guaranteed by VA or insured by FHA as of September 30, 2019 and 2018, respectively.

-Gross interest income would have increased by \$896,000 and \$527,000 for the years ended September 30, 2018 and 2017, respectively, if the nonaccrual loans had been performing.
+Gross interest income would have increased by \$683,000 and \$896,000 for the years ended September 30, 2019 and 2018, respectively, if the nonaccrual loans had been performing.

 A loan becomes impaired when management believes it will be unable to collect all principal and interest due according to the contractual terms of the loan.
 A restructuring of debt is considered a TDR if, because of a debtor's financial difficulty, a creditor grants concessions that it would not otherwise consider.
 Loans modified in troubled debt restructurings are also considered impaired.
 Concessions granted in a TDR could include a reduction in interest rate on the loan, payment extensions, forgiveness of principal, forbearance or other actions intended to maximize collection.
-Once a loan has been deemed impaired, the impairment must be measured by comparing the recorded investment in the loan to the present value of the estimated future cash flows discounted at the loan's effective rate, or to the fair value of the loan is performing prior to the restructure, TDRs are placed in non-accrual status at the time of restructuring and may only be returned to performing status after the borrower demonstrates sustained repayment performance for a reasonable period, generally six months.
+Once a loan has been deemed impaired, the impairment must be measured by comparing the recorded investment in the loan to the present value of the estimated future cash flows discounted at the loan's effective rate, or to the fair value of the loan based on the loan's observable market price, or to the fair value of the collateral if the loan is collateral dependent.
+Unless the loan is performing prior to the restructure, TDRs are placed in non-accrual status at the time of restructuring and may only be returned to performing status after the borrower demonstrates sustained repayment performance for a reasonable period, generally six months.